SrinivasSubramaniam/SrinivasSubramaniam/README.md

 # 👋 Hi , I'm Srinivas Subramaniam

-I am a full stack automation engineer.
+6+ years of experience in Test Automation.
 Concentrating on building strong base with data structure and algorithms.
 Love to solve problems using Two Pointers, Sliding Window, Binary Search and Brute Force.
-Love to explore various tools in the field of automation
+Keen learner in the field of QA automation

+Have good knowledge on Automotive Manufacturing and Logistics Domain – Dealer Management, Supply Chain Management, Financial Services.
+* Developed E2E Regression Suites for UI Automation using Selenium WebDriver (Java)
+* Designed framework around Protractor for a Angular based project
+* Developed Rest Assured Regression Suite for APIs

 ### 🛠 &nbsp;Tech Stack